Generic selectors

 The last birthday used to condemn celebrating them was that of Herod:

-MARK 6:21 But an opportune day came when Herod prepared a banquet on his birthday for his principal men, and for the chief captains and the important men of Galilee.
+MARK 6:21 Then an opportune day came when Herod on his birthday gave a feast for his nobles, the high officers, and the chief men of Galilee.

 Like Pharaoh, Herod held a celebration on his birthday, not for himself, but for his high-ranking officials and the important men of Galilee.
 What happened during the celebration is the point of contention:

-MARK 6:22-25 And the daughter of Herodias herself came in and danced, and it pleased Herod and those sitting with him at the banquet; and the king said to the young woman, “Ask me whatever you desire, and I will give it to you.”
-23 Then he swore to her, “Whatever you ask of me I will give to you, up to half of my kingdom.”
-24 And after going out, she said to her mother, “What shall I ask?”
-And she said, “The head of John the Baptist.”
-25 Then she immediately returned to the king with haste and said, “I desire that you give me at once the head of John the Baptist on a platter.”
+MARK 6:22-25 And when Herodias’ daughter herself came in and danced, and pleased Herod and those who sat with him, the king said to the girl, “Ask me whatever you want, and I will give it to you.”
+23 He also swore to her, “Whatever you ask me, I will give you, up to half my kingdom.”
+24 So she went out and said to her mother, “What shall I ask?”
+And she said, “The head of John the Baptist!”
+25 Immediately she came in with haste to the king and asked, saying, “I want you to give me at once the head of John the Baptist on a platter.

 During the banquet, Herod’s daughter danced for him and he was “pleased” with the performance.
 From the scripture, it is not obvious whether the dancing had sexual overtones or Herod was just awed by his daughter’s performance.
 The latter seems more likely since most fathers would not watch a daughter dance in a provocative manner.
 Regardless, neither position can be determined from the Greek.
 The important point, though, is that Herod was not pleased with his daughter’s request:

-MARK 6:26-28 Now although the king was personally very sorrowful, because of the oaths and those who were sitting with him, he would not reject her request.
-27 Then without delay, the king sent a guardsman and ordered his head to be brought.
-28 And he went and beheaded him in the prison, and brought his head on a platter, and gave it to the young woman; and the young woman gave it to her mother.
+MARK 6:26-28 And the king was exceedingly sorry; yet, because of the oaths and because of those who sat with him, he did not want to refuse her.
+27 Immediately the king sent an executioner and commanded his head to be brought.
+And he went and beheaded him in prison, 28 brought his head on a platter, and gave it to the girl; and the girl gave it to her mother.

 The Bible Does Not Condemn Birthdays